dreger/audaciousfox.net/_posts/links/2016-01-06-filmaking-roundtable.md

 ---
-title: Roundtable with Ridley Scott, Tarantino, and More
+title: Roundtable with Ridley Scott, Tarantino, and More You Know
 date: 2016-01-06 09:51
 link: https://www.youtube.com/watch?v=SQ7qKKQrSBY
 ---